fdgbt/42_roger-skyline-1/README.md

 # Special Docs
 Following the great success of the initiative taken in the 'Init' project, a unique document (two in reality) has been created for this project, starting from scratch.
-In these rare documents you can follow the subject and a reminder for all notions learned, but also explanations for each scripts.
+In these rare documents you can follow the subject and a reminder for all notions learned, but also explanations for each scripts/commands.
 It has been designed to be very complete in terms of informations, and represents dozens of hours of research and writing.
 It takes the form of a tutorial of 85 pages for the Arch Linux OS, and an other one of 30 pages for Debian OS.
 Both documents allow you to be guided step by step and to complete the project from A to Z.